Diving in Raja Ampat - Bluewater Dive Travel

 Where is Raja Ampat?

 Raja Ampat is located in the province of West Papua (formerly known as Irian Jaya) in Indonesia.
-It is situated in the heart of Indo-Pacific's Coral Triangle which is home to the richest marine diversity in the world and hence some of the best scuba diving in the world
+It is situated in the heart of Indo-Pacific's Coral Triangle, which is home to the richest marine diversity in the world and some of the best scuba diving in the world

-The word Raja Ampat means "four kings" in the Indonesian language, and this refers to its 4 main islands--Misool, Salawati, Batanta, Waigeo.
-There is another smaller island, Kofiau, and over 1,500 small islands and cays which form the entire Raja Ampat archipelago.
+The word Raja Ampat means "four kings" in the Indonesian language, and this refers to its four main islands: Misool, Salawati, Batanta, and Waigeo.
+Another smaller island, Kofiau, and over 1,500 small islands and cays form the entire Raja Ampat archipelago.

 View the location on Google Maps